ahance1065/GPA-Calculator/README.md

 3. Follow the on-screen prompts to input your grades and credit hours.
 4. The program will output your calculated GPA.
 ## Contributors
 This is just a fun independent coding project created by **Austin Hance** (ahance1065).
+I used a combination of generative AI and human confirmation.
 Feel free to reach out to me for anything. 😤😤